 Ancient Irish laws, called the Brehon Laws, provided women full equality with men.
 That’s right, they could inherit property or bequeath their own; they could marry or divorce the man of their choosing; even the right of a woman to experience satisfaction in marriage was enshrined in its legal framework.

 In Europe, where burning uppity women at the stake became a national pastime, the Irish attitude toward equality between sexes was nothing short of revolutionary.
-Stamping out of the Brehon Laws, and the rights of women, was finally accomplished under Queen Elizabeth of England.
+Stamping out of the Brehon Laws, and the rights of women were finally accomplished under Queen Elizabeth of England.

 2. The land of sex and sinners